-Read on to find out how to apply for the first time, learn about visa requirements and costs.
+Read on to find out what a Student visa is, how to apply for the first time, and learn about visa requirements and costs.
 Plus, find out how our Visa Support team can help you when it’s time to submit your application.

 A Student visa allows you to live and study a degree-level course in the UK.
 It is issued by the UK government.